vaginessa/ie-bookmarks-to-html/README.md

 It can search through folders and sub-folders.

-To use, type in "python ie-bookmarks-to-html.py <Favorites folder>".
+To use, type in "python ie-bookmarks-to-html.py path/to/favorites/folder".